 If you see your GP or go to hospital with a nosebleed, you will be assessed to determine how serious your condition is and what's likely to have caused it.
 This may involve looking inside your nose, measuring your pulse and blood pressure, carrying out blood tests and asking about any other symptoms you have.

-The two main treatments that your GP or hospital doctor may use to stop your nose bleeding are cautery and nasal packing.
-These are described below.
+The main treatments that your GP or hospital doctor may use to stop your nose bleeding are described below.

 If your doctor is able to identify exactly where the bleeding is coming from, they may carry out a minor procedure to seal the bleeding blood vessel by cauterising (burning) it.